Hanzscpp/ClearTemp/README.md

 # ClearTemp

-{+] A basic clear for the following folders > Temp, %temp% and Prefetch.
+{+] A basic cleanup for the following folders > Temp, %temp% and Prefetch.

 {+] This will clear all the junk files that you have on your computer.